Pheonix747hs/ARia/Generate_APK.md

 ### **1. Generate a Release APK (Android)**

-Since Viro React is a React Native project, you need to generate an Android release build.

 #### **Step 1: Navigate to Your Android Folder**

 Open a terminal and go to your project’s Android directory: